Andrew-S-Rosen/cbe504/main.typ

 From here, the rate of reaction, $r$, can be computed simply as $r_ce("NO2")\/2$ since $r = r_j\/nu_j$.

 In principle, we can stop with the above expression.
-However, it would not explain the observed rate law.
+However, it would not clearly explain the observed rate behavior.
 If we invoke that $k_(-1)>>k_2 conc("NO")$,
 #footnote[This would be the case if the reverse reaction rate for Step 1 is much faster than Step 2 since this would imply that $k_(-1) conc("NO3^∙")>>k_2 conc("NO3^∙") conc("NO")$ and, therefore, $k_(-1) >>k_2 conc("NO")$.]
 the rate expression would simplify to